PseudoDevs/IamGhost/abmd3.md

-Last updated: 2024-04-12 06:10:20
+Last updated: 2024-04-12 06:10:54
-Random Quote: The only way Ralph would remember our anniversary is if there was a beer named "June 2nd". - Agatha Harkness
+Random Quote: The Lord of Light cherishes the innocent.
+There is no sacrifice more precious.
+From his king's blood and his untainted fire, a dragon shall be born.  -  Melisandre